 The Governing Body recognise that it is unlawful to take into account anyone's gender, marital status, colour, race, nationality, ethnic or national origin, disability, religious beliefs, age, or sexual orientation.
-Full consideration has been given to this during the formulation of this policy as it is the Governors' aim that no-one at St Paul of the Cross Catholic Primary School should suffer discrimination, either directly or indirectly, or harassment on any of these grounds.
+Full consideration has been given to this during the formulation of this policy as it is the Governors' aim that no-one at St Vincent's Catholic Primary School should suffer discrimination, either directly or indirectly, or harassment on any of these grounds.